We know many comparison operators from maths.

 undefined, and no other value.

 Why did we observe these examples?
-Should we remember these pecularities all the time?
+Should we remember these peculiarities all the time?
 Well, not really.
-Actually, these tricky things will gradually become familiar over the time, but there’s a solid way to evade any problems with them.
+Actually, these tricky things will gradually become familiar over time, but there’s a solid way to evade any problems with them.

 - Treat any comparison with